patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Advanced-Routing-Middleware/application-request-response-objects.md

 >
 > [https://en.wikipedia.org/wiki/Query_string](https://en.wikipedia.org/wiki/Query_string)

-For example, if we wanted to match a GET request for the route "/products" that _also_ supports the optional query string value "onSale", ie: "/products?onSale=true", we could use the code:
+For example, if we wanted to match a GET request for the route "/products" that _also_ supports the optional query string value "onsale", ie: "/products?onsale=true", we could use the code:

 ```js
 app.get('/products', (req, res) => {